jlmakes/scrollreveal/README.md

 delay       : 0,

 //            Starting angles in degrees, will transition from these
-//            values to 0 in all axis. rotate      : { x : 0, y : 0, z : 0 },
+//            values to 0 in all axes. rotate      : { x : 0, y : 0, z : 0 },

 //            Starting opacity value, will transition from this value to